 By Alicia Collinson, Tom Stenner-Evans and Jodie Hill

-If you are thinking of encouraging, incentivising or asking staff to sign a new contract requiring the vaccine, speak to us first for straight talking advice and guidance on this complex and every changing area.
+If you are thinking of encouraging, incentivising or asking staff to sign a new contract requiring the vaccine, speak to us first for straight-talking advice and guidance on this complex and ever-changing area.

 Did you know we provide outsourced HR services to businesses?